genicam/harvesters/README.rst

 Asking questions
 ****************

 We have opened a chat room for you.
-Please don't hesitate to drop your message any time when you get a question regarding Harvester!
+Please don't hesitate to leave your message any time when you get a question regarding Harvester!

 https://gitter.im/genicam-harvester/chatroom